Ingredients, perhaps a dash of technique too, possibly even a sprinkle of inspiration or artistry? Yes, it’s all these and more.

 Now – add around a pint of water and bring back to the boil.
 At this stage I usually chuck in a generous handful of those red, thin lentils.
 We call it ’emergency daal’ – the kind you use when you need to bulk out a dish or if someone turns up unexpectedly.
 Add a pinch of Asafoetida to the curry too at this point and stir well.

 Add a good three to four twists of ground sea salt.

 Cook down for about 10 minutes, adding a further quarter pint if needed.
 This dish should be quite liquid, never thick.

 Before serving, taste and season.
 It should have a kick, but it shouldn’t hurt.
 You can add the juice of half a lemon at this point.
 You could instead, and which I prefer, add some tamarind (a couple of tablespoons of the very liquid unsweetened kind ideally).
 I serve it in a huge bowl for each person – a dish rich with memories of warm places and saturated in history.

 The whole cooking process should be around 15 minutes – a perfect weekday supper when you want some zing!

 Watch out, it’s quite a moreish dish … you’ll want a second serving.

-It’s great followed by a fab and generous gelato with fresh red berries (not that awful ice cream you get in supermarkets, but the real thing).
+It’s great followed by a fab and generous gelato with fresh red berries.
 If you prefer, you could have wonderfully syrupy and warm Gulab Jamun, drizzled with a little rose water and toasted cardamom seeds.